TheresaLui/SelfHelpContent_v2/articles/sqlvm-generic/compute-manageaninstanceofsqlserver.md

 Most users are able to address their SQL manageability questions using the documentation listed below.

-**If you are facing an issue with a particular manageability feature such as SQL licensing, backup or administration**, please create this support request under the service "SQL Server in VM - Windows" for better support engagement.
+**If you are facing an issue with a particular manageability feature such as SQL licensing, backup or administration**, please create a support request under the service "SQL Server in VM - Windows" for better support engagement.

-## **Recommended documents**
+## **Recommended Documents**

 * [Overview of SQL Server on Azure Virtual Machines](https://azure.microsoft.com/documentation/articles/virtual-machines-sql-server-infrastructure-services/)<br>
 * [SQL Server on Azure Virtual Machines FAQ](https://azure.microsoft.com/documentation/articles/virtual-machines-windows-sql-server-iaas-faq)<br>
 * [Understand and configure high availability and disaster recovery for SQL Server in Azure Virtual Machines](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-high-availability-dr)<br>